AdamSwenson/voteomatic/README.md

 - Completely anonymous voting

-- Allows members to authenticate through the LTI interface of learning management systems.
+- Members authenticate through the campus earning management system.
 No creating passwords or figuring out who is a member.
 Just put all members in a Canvas/Moodle/etc course.

 - Basic parliamentary procedure built in from the ground up.

-- Easy export of the motion tree to aid in compiling meeting minutes.
+- Export the motion tree to help compile meeting minutes.

 - Open source to provide transparency.
 See for yourself that nothing shady is going: https://github.com/AdamSwenson/voteomatic